 My hope rests with the economic theory of supply and demand: the more people demand ethical goods, the more businesses are willing to supply those goods, and increased competition may push prices down.
 I have yet to see this happen but I hope it does.

 Price is a factor for many shoppers.
-To pretend it's not is doing a disservice to the ethical movement.
-Acknowledging this issue may help us to find a way to make ethical fashion - and organic food - more affordable.
-Because conscious fashion and clean healthy food should be available to more people - and not just those who can afford it most.
+To pretend it’s not is doing a disservice to the ethical movement.
+Acknowledging this issue may help us to find a way to make ethical fashion – and organic food – more affordable.
+Because conscious fashion and clean healthy food should be available to more people – and not just those who can most afford it.